 Become a Parent Liaison!

 Parents are a huge help when it comes to our Music in the Schools program.
-If you are interested in becoming a parent Liaison or you simply want to learn more, contact our Development Director, Bill Quillen by clicking the button below!
+If you are interested in becoming a parent Liaison or you simply want to learn more, contact our Associate Executive Director, Ian Harwood by clicking the button below!